agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 ### License Attribution
 {: .text-left}

-AGRC requests that where possible and practical **appropriate attribution** shall be made by users of this website or any other services provided by AGRC with the following criteria:
+AGRC requests that where possible and practical, **appropriate attribution** shall be made by users of this website, data, or any other services provided by AGRC with the following criteria:

 - an appropriate statement, reflecting this disclaimer be used on all products using SGID geospatial data as a source, and that a currency date and stewardship credit for the data be included on the map; and
 - standards-compliant and/or [search engine-optimized (SEO) metadata]({% link gis-data-sharing/metadata/index.md %}), where available, be included with any distribution of all geospatial data